American Heart Association Training Center

 Blended courses combine online instruction with a short in-person skills session.
 Students can study theory at their own pace and then practice practical techniques with an instructor.
 This format is ideal for professionals, parents, and students needing flexibility.

-Traditional Courses vs. RQI Format
+Traditional Courses vs. Blended/Hybrid Format

-FeatureTraditional CourseRQI Program (Self-Guided)
+FeatureTraditional CourseBlended Format (Self-Guided)

 Duration3–6 hours2–3 hours online + 10–20 min skills session